department-of-veterans-affairs/developer-portal-backend/README.md

 ### Commands

-- `npm run start`: run the server as currently compiled
+- `npm start`: run the server as currently compiled
 - `npm run watch`: compile code and restart the server when any files are changed
-- `npm run test`: run tests
+- `npm test`: run tests
 - `npm run test:watch`: rerun tests when any files are changed